 The form and character of commercial and residential development within the Village Centre should foster a design that reinforces and enhances the village scale and character of the area while providing for improvements and change.
-Building height should complement Village character, generally up to three storeys and up to four on specific sites in existing designated areas, with specific stepbacks from the front part of the building in the Village core area.
+Building height should complement Village character, generally up to three storeys and up to four on specific sites in existing designated areas, with specific stepbacks from the front part of the building.